What is cosmetic acupuncture?

 Acupuncture also improves local blood supply to the face which also reduces the appearance of fine lines and creates better muscle tone and improved facial colour.
 Cosmetic acupuncture also improves lymph and blood circulation in the body as a whole.

 (NB.
 There have not been any recent studies conducted on facial cosmetic acupuncture within the last 5 years.
-However we are looking foward to hearing newer research in this developing field)
+However we are looking forward to hearing newer research in this developing field)

 What can facial acupuncture help with?